What Do Human Resources Assistant Do?

 |District of Columbia||$53,560|

-What Tools do Human Resources Assistants Use?
+Tools & Technologies Used by Human Resources Assistants

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Human Resources Assistants: